syncfusion-content/blazor-docs/blazor/pdfviewer/form-filling.md

 }
 ```

->The JSON file for importing the formfields should be placed in the desired location and the path should be provided correctly.
+>The JSON file for importing the form fields should be placed in the desired location and the path should be provided correctly.

 ## Exporting FormFields from the PDF document using PDF Viewer API